ttuffin/pyBurner/README.md

 set_frostrise(temp_rise: float)
 ~~~
 Frost Rise can be configured in one of three ways:

-0 value: Run using the usual thermostat set point, once started by the FrostOn threshold being tripped.
+- zero value: Run the heater using the usual thermostat set point, once started by the `set_froston` threshold being
+tripped.
-+ value: STOP the heater once the temperature has risen by the value over FrostOn.
+- positive value: Stop the heater once the temperature has risen by the value over `set_froston`.
-- value: RUN the heater, using the absolute value as the thermostat set point.
+- negative value: Run the heater using the absolute value as the thermostat set point.

 Example: `set_frostrise(0)`